-Enable Email When this option is enabled, router activity logs are emailed to a file or firmware upgrade notification via email.

-Notification: designated email address.
+Enable Email When this option is enabled, router activity logs are sent to a Notification: designated e-mail address.

-From Email Address: This email address will appear as the sender when you receive a log
+From Email Address: This e-mail address will appear as the sender when you receive a log file or firmware upgrade notification via e-mail.

-To Email Address: Enter the email address where you want the email sent.
+To Email Address: Enter the e-mail address where you want the email sent.

-SMTP Server Address: Enter the SMTP server address for sending email.
+SMTP Server Address: Enter the SMTP Server Address for sending e-mail.